 WHAT: A multiyear national movement engaging federal, state and local leaders, public and private agencies, professionals and communities to employ quality improvement, innovation and collaborative learning to reduce infant mortality and improve birth outcomes.
 The CoIIN has identified six strategy areas that it will focus on:

-- Smoking Cessation: Reduce smoking before, during and/or after pregnancy
+- Reduce smoking before, during and/or after pregnancy

 - Social Determinants of Health: Incorporate evidence-based policies/programs and place-based strategies to improve social determinants of health and equity in birth outcomes

-- Risk-appropriate Perinatal Care (perinatal regionalization): Increase the delivery of higher-risk infants and mothers at appropriate level facilities
+- Risk-appropriate Perinatal Care: Increase the delivery of higher risk infants and mothers at appropriate level facility

-Learning networks are developing around each strategy, and every state, jurisdiction and territory may select up to three learning networks in which to participate.
+Learning networks are developing around each strategy, and every state, jurisdiction and territory has selected up to three learning networks in which to participate.

 WHO: Multifaceted groups of stakeholders from many disciplines and agencies and within and across state boundaries.
 In 2012, the CoIIN began as a regionally based initiative in 13 states from the southern and southwestern U.S., with six other Midwestern states joining the effort in 2013.
 In 2014, the CoIIN was expanded to the remaining 31 states and eight territories and refocused on national collaboration versus regional collaboration.